nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/security/file-download-security-policies.md

 The `<script>` must define a `run()` function that returns a boolean:

-*   `true` means that downloading the blob is not disallowed by this permission,
+*   `true` means that downloading the blob is not forbidden by this permission (but other permission rules could forbid it),
 *   `false` means that downloading the blob is forbidden.

+If there are several permissions defined, a single one returning `false` is sufficient to forbid the blob download.

 {{> anchor 'available-variables'}}The `run()` method will get called with the following global context (some values may be null for non-standard download methods):